espressomd/espresso/doc/sphinx/introduction.rst

     Simple test visualization for the NPT ensemble.

 * :file:`visualization_poisseuille.py`
-    Visualization for Poiseuille flow with Lattice-Boltzmann.
+    Visualization for Poiseuille flow with lattice Boltzmann.

 * :file:`visualization_constraints.py`
     Constraint visualization with OpenGL with all available constraints (commented out).